cirocavani/endorfina-agency/README.md

 * Activation: authenticate and activate an account
 * Account: show an account (can be deleted as deactivated)

+Not Implemented:

+* token expiration,
+* change name/email/password
-Not Implemented: token expiration, change email/password, change name, disabling account permanently
+* disabling account permanently
+* Facebook, Google, Twitter authentication
+* Management REST API

 Featuring
 ---------